wp-evolved/generator-evolved/README.md

 ## Features

-Auto installs (or updates) the Evolved for WordPress and all it's dev dependencies to quickly get you up and running.
+Auto installs (or updates) the Evolved for WordPress and all its dev dependencies to quickly get you up and running.

 ## Installation